mpnally/Terrifically-Simple-JSON/README.md

 considering it more important to exploit JSON's array feature for list-valued properties.
 Why make my own interpretation?
 Having done a couple of projects using a strict interpretation of the RDF model, I've seen that those particular features cause significant friction in practical API programming, and that most programming teams are unwilling to accept that friction.
-Those features are important for RDF's ambitions as an internet-scale information model but are not important for most API programming needs.
+I believe those features are important for RDF's ambitions as an internet-scale information model but are not important for most API programming needs.
 Those features also contribute significantly to the complexity of standard JSON representations of RDF, especially JSON-LD, whose complexity is likely to be fatal in my opinion, but also RDF/JSON.
 Hence my need for Terrifically Simple JSON.